beam-community/bamboo/README.md

 * **Very composable**.
 Emails are just a Bamboo.Email struct and can be manipulated with plain functions.
 * **Easy to unit test**.
 Because delivery is separated from email creation, no special functions are needed, just assert against fields on the email.
 * **Easy to test delivery in integration tests**.
 Helpers are provided to make testing easy and robust.
-* **Preview sent emails during development**.
-Bamboo comes with a plug that can be used in your router to preview sent emails.
+* **View sent emails during development**.
+Bamboo comes with a plug that can be used in your router to view sent emails.

 See the [docs] for the most up to date information.